 Just as sleep helps promote athletic performance, it also enhances our ability to perform at work and helps reduce the risk of accidents.
 More importantly, insufficient sleep has been linked to all sorts of troubling medical issues, from dementia to diabetes and more.

 If obstructive sleep apnea is keeping you from sleeping at night, you shouldn’t expect to get relief until you find a sleep apnea treatment that will put an end to the breathing disruptions that wake you up at night.
-To learn how an oral appliance can cure your snoring and other symptoms associated with sleep apnea, Contact.
+To learn how an oral appliance can cure your snoring and other symptoms associated with sleep apnea, contact us.